jharrymoore/jharrymoore.github.io/_posts/2021-10-19-atomic_cluster_environments.md

 	- Could you do the same for oligomers, polymers, etc?
 - How general can the forcefields be made?
 Could we train a forcefield based on a congeneric series of ligands?
 - How would we model interactions with proteins?
 Could we calculate the change in binding energy using these potentials?
+- Can you apply explainability approahches (SHAP, ...) to identify most important contributions from basis sets?
+-